Work with us

 • A cycle to work scheme.

-• A wealth of policies that cover enhanced parental leave, compassionate bereavement leave, and temporary remote working for an extended time.
+• A wealth of policies that cover enhanced family related leave, care for dependants, and compassionate leave, as well as temporary remote working for an extended time.

 Key responsibilities

-• Assist in the preparation and coordination of draft manuscripts, posters and other publications.
+• Assist in the development of slide decks, study reports, manuscripts, posters and other publications related to health economics and outcomes research.

-• Undertake activities related to quality assurance of internal and external documents (i.e. using quality assurance checklists, proofing), ensuring consistency and correctness in terms of formatting and grammar.
+• Undertake activities related to quality assurance (i.e. using quality assurance checklists, proofing).

 • Undertake activities of continuous professional development and learning.